A little simplicity goes a long way

 To see how valuable a little simplification can be, turn it around and think about making things more complicated.
 A small increase in complexity might go unnoticed.
 But as complexity increases, your subjective perception of complexity increases even more.
 As you start to become stressed out, small increases in objective complexity produce big increases in perceived complexity.
 Eventually any further increase in complexity is fatal to creativity because it pushes you over your complexity limit.

-Going back to simplification, a small decrease in complexity can be a big relief if you’re stressed out.
-Maybe that small simplification can pull you out of F-state back to C-state.
-If you’re up against your maximum complexity, a small simplification could make the difference between a problem being solvable rather than unsolvable.
+A small decrease in complexity can be a big relief if you’re under stress.
+It may be enough to make the difference between being in a frazzled mental state to a calm mental state (moving out of F-state into C-state).
+If you’re up against your maximum complexity, a small simplification could make the difference between a problem being solvable or unsolvable.

 Small simplifications are often dismissed as unimportant when they’re evaluated in the small.
 Maybe a new term makes it possible to refer to an idea in three syllables rather than six.
 No big deal if it’s a term you don’t use much.
 But if it’s a term you use all the time, it makes a difference.
 That’s why every group has its own jargon.